 Plant-based diets are soaring in popularity.
 Unlike a vegan diet where the focus is on abstaining from meat and dairy, a plant-based diet focuses on what you ADD to your diet – healthy, plant-based foods, lots of fruits and vegetables.
-Not only are fruits and vegetables nutrient rich, they contain a wealth of phytochemicals that meat and dairy foods lack.
+Not only are fruits and vegetables nutrient-rich, but they also contain a wealth of phytochemicals that meat and dairy foods lack.
 These phytochemicals are mildly toxic to the body but stimulate a protective response that’s beneficial to health.
 It’s similar to the way exercise stresses the body but, ultimately, makes it stronger.
 Phytochemicals in plants turn on the body’s natural defenses against oxidative stress and other threats, giving cells greater ability to clear toxins and subdue cellular threats.

 In addition to the unique phytochemicals in plants, plant-based foods are also lower in calories.
 Plus, many plants are high in water and fiber, making them satiating but also less likely to cause weight gain.
 It’s a win-win situation.
-You enjoy nutrient dense plants without lots of calories.
+You enjoy nutrient-dense plants without lots of calories.
 Knowing this, you might assume that plant-based diets would be helpful for weight loss.
 A recent study published in the Journal of the American College of Nutrition put this idea to the test.

 Is a Plant-Based Diet More Effective for Weight Loss?